 Nearly nine in 10 human resources leaders said 10% of their businesses’ open roles can be filled internally in 2021-22, per Randstad RiseSmart’s 2021 Career Mobility Outlook survey.

-What’s more, 88% of these HR professionals said their organizations encourage their workers to apply for openings within their companies.
+What’s more, the study found 88% of these HR professionals said their organizational leaders actively encourage their workers to apply for job openings within their companies.

 These findings support the notion C-suites are finally understanding that, in a highly competitive job market that makes it harder to hire well-qualified candidates, they must focus on retaining their existing employees.